karthik0562/sample-git/README.md

 # sample-git
-it's for git basics and cli
+it's for git basics and Cli